coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 }
 ```

 Now that a Sentry provider has been created, we can start creating resources.
-First, let’s create a project
+First, let’s create a project.

 ```
 resource "sentry_project" "prefect" {